-Communities for Coul (C4C) is a not-for-profit company formed by a group of local people from the towns and villages of the beautiful Dornoch Firth, to campaign for planning permission for a new, environmentally sensitive, world-class golf course at Coul Links, Sutherland.
+Communities for Coul (C4C) is a not-for-profit, limited company formed by a group of local people from the towns and villages of the beautiful Dornoch Firth, to campaign for planning permission for a new, environmentally sensitive, world-class golf course at Coul Links, Sutherland.

 Some of the group have lived locally all their lives and some have chosen to make the area their home.
 We are all deeply attached to this special place and concerned for its future.

 This offered a vote to everyone on the local Electoral Register and showed unequivocal support for C4C, with almost 70% of people in favour, and a high turn-out